Introduction to Las Vegas Visit

 - Page 12: All Las Vegas Strip Area casinos

-- Page 13: Las Vegas Strip casinos with over $1 billion in gaming revenue
+- Page 13: Las Vegas Strip casinos with over $1 million in gaming revenue

-- Page 17: Las Vegas Strip casinos with over $72 billion in gaming revenue
+- Page 17: Las Vegas Strip casinos with over $72 million in gaming revenue

 Since the format is common on all these pages, let’s review how to read and understand one of them: Page 8 – All Downtown Las Vegas Area casinos combined.
 The current month columns are: